near/docs/docs/develop/node/validator/mainnet-phase-one.md

 sidebar_label: Deploy Node on MainNet
 ---

-## Step-by-Step guide
+## Step-by-Step Guide

-Overall, the process is similar to TestNet and BetaNet:
+Deploying on MainNet is similar to deploying on TestNet and BetaNet:
 1. Create your MainNet wallet
 2. Deploy your MainNet staking pool
 3. Build and run your MainNet validator node